You’re sitting at your desk, whispering vocab terms like a wizard casting spells.

-People who have photographic memory are extraordinarily good at making these kinds of memory connections.
-For the rest of us, relying only on visual memory may leave us with many gaps, and so we have to find other ways to remember things.
+People who have a photographic memory are extraordinarily good at making these kinds of memory connections.
+For the rest of us, relying only on visual memory may leave us with many gaps, so we have to find other ways to remember things.

 However, you should remember that simply reading your entire textbook before an exam will most probably do nothing for you—even if you read it all out loud.
-(This is actually the biggest studying mistake you can make.)

 Why is this?
 It’s because simply reading without categorizing, asking questions, and making connections does not do anything to organize the material in your mind.